 Daniel T. Hendrix

-As President and CEO, Dan is credited with leading Interface’s financial turnaround from 2001 — reducing the company’s overall debt, increasing profitability, focusing on the company’s core modular business and increasing Interface’s global market share.
-He has led Interface’s strategy globally to further diversifying Interface’s market strategy from a focus on the corporate office market.
-Non-corporate office market segments, such as education, hospitality, healthcare, retail and institutional space, have grown to represent approximately 40 percent of our worldwide business and more than half of our U.S. business.
+Dan is credited with orchestrating Interface’s business rebounds in 2001 and 2010 — reducing the company’s overall debt, increasing profitability, focusing on the company’s core modular business and increasing Interface’s global market share.
+He has led Interface’s strategic diversification beyond its core corporate office market and into new segments with high growth potential such as education, hospitality, healthcare, retail and institutional space, and into the consumer/residential business.
+The non-corporate office segments have grown to represent approximately 40 percent of our worldwide business and more than half of the U.S. business.

 Dan joined Interface, Inc. in 1983, shortly after the company’s initial public offering.
-He was quickly elevated from financial manager to treasurer and then to chief financial officer in 1985.
+He was quickly elevated to chief financial officer in 1985, and in 1989 he was identified as the youngest CFO at a Fortune 500 company.
 Working as CFO at Ray Anderson’s side, Dan led Interface in a series of acquisitions, both domestic and international, ranging in size from $2 million to $150 million.
-Several of these acquisitions nearly doubled the company in size, including the 1988 acquisition of the then-largest carpet tile manufacturer in the world, Holland-based Heuga, which combined then-number two Interface with Heuga and firmly established Interface as the leader in that market segment.
+Several of these acquisitions nearly doubled the company in size, including the 1988 acquisition of the then-largest carpet tile manufacturer in the world, Holland-based Heuga, which firmly established Interface as the global leader in that market segment

 A native of Florida, Dan graduated with honors from Florida State University with a B.S. in accounting in 1977.
 He and his wife Betsy live in the Buckhead area of Atlanta, and have two children, Lauren and John.